stream-for-good/scrapping-robots/README.md

 VOD_PASSWORD= #your vod-prime.space password
 ```

-## running
+## running the robots

+### Direct Netflix Scrapping

-Once the setup is complete, to run the robot, just type `make` at the root of your repository.
+Once the setup is complete, to run the robot, just type `make direct` at the root of your repository.
 By default, the robot uses a headless chrome driver so that it can safely run on a Rasberry Pi without a screen attached.